divergence-wiki/corp/README.md

 Instructions
 ------------

-These instructions will get you started with downloading and installing the applications required to access the lab content.
+These instructions will get you started with downloading and installing the applications required to access the corp environment.
-Additional instructions will be provided by your instructor.
+Additional instructions will be provided by Divergence IT staff.

 Getting Started
 ---------------